Courses of Instruction - Graduate

 In this course we will study concepts in nomadic computing and mobility; challenges in design and deployment of wireless and ad-hoc networks; MAC issues, routing protocols and mobility management for ad-hoc networks and networks of the future.

 CY-610.
-Ethical Hacking and Penetration Tests.
+Ethical Hacking and Penetration Testing.
 3 Credits.

 This course is designed for students to be trained in understanding vulnerabilities in networks, operating systems, database management systems and web servers.
 Students will learn how exploits are designed by an adversary attacker to penetrate into vulnerable systems.
 Students will also learn how the hacker can move into a compromised system and remove her/his footprints.
 The course will introduce students to tools used for network scanning, finger printing, and password cracking.
 Tools include Nmap, Nessus and Backtrack.
 Prerequisites: CY-510 AND CY-540.

 In this course students will study malicious software detection and defenses including tripwire, Bit9, and other techniques such as signature and hash algorithms.
 Viruses, worms, Trojan horses, logic bombs, malicious web server scripts, mobile code issues, and methodologies used by anti-virus/spyware vendors will be studied.
 Prerequisites: CY-510 AND CY-540.

 CY-630.
 Disaster Recovery for Cyber Security.
 3 Credits.